-Case studies of malpractice and miscarriages of justice.
-All year 12 classes will have researched several cases from the list below.
-Your next task is to create these fact files on the cases.
-These will be needed throughout Unit 3 for numerous ACs.
+Case studies of malpractice and miscarriages of justice are used throughout Unit 3.
+All classes will have researched several cases from the list below.
+Your next task is to create these fact files on these cases.
+It is vital that you have a detailed understanding of the case including; the victim, the defendant, the crime, the evidence and the outcomes.
 Please ensure all of these are in your folder by the first lesson back.
+(Use the template at the end of the document)